 He is also involved with various philanthropic activities, including Fondazione Laureus Italia, Fondazione Dynamo Camp and Peace Parks Foundation.

 American, born 1970

-Mr Moss is a computer and internet security expert, and is the founder of the Black Hat Briefings and DEF CON.
-Previously he has served as Chief Security Officer of the Internet Corporation for Assigned Names and Numbers (‘ICANN’) and as a director at Secure Computing Corporation.
+Mr Moss is a computer and internet security expert, and is the founder of Black Hat Briefings and DEF CON.
+Black Hat Briefings was created in 1997 and sold to CMP Media LLC in 2005.
+DEF CON was established in 1992, and is currently known as one of the world’s largest hacker conventions.
+He served as Chief Security Officer of the Internet Corporation for Assigned Names and Numbers (‘ICANN’) from 2011 to 2013.
+Prior to this, Mr Moss served as a director at Secure Computing Corporation from 1998 to 2000.

 Vesna NevisticNon-executive Director

-Dr Nevistic was appointed to the Board as a Non Executive Director in 2017 and is a member of the Nominations Committee.
+Dr Nevistic was appointed to the Board as a Non executive Director in 2017 and is a member of the Audit and Nominations Committees.

-She holds Swiss and Croatian citizenship and has a PhD in Electrical Engineering from the Swiss Federal Institute of Technology (ETH) Zurich.
+She holds Swiss and Croatian citizenships and has a PhD in Electrical Engineering from the Swiss Federal Institute of Technology (ETH) Zurich.